jackyzha0/jackyzha0.github.io/content/thoughts/Self-sovereign Identity (SSI).md

 In centralized identity paradigms, this is usually done through authorities (e.g. [[thoughts/security#Certification Authorities CA|Certification Authorities]]) who are trusted by both parties.

 In SSI systems, holders have control over unique identifiers (decentralized identifiers).
-These can be verified using [[thoughts/encryption|public-key cryptography]] and anchored on some sort of distributed ledger (e.g. [[thoughts/blockchain|blockchain]])
+These can be verified using [[thoughts/encryption|encryption]] and anchored on some sort of distributed ledger (e.g. [[thoughts/blockchain|blockchain]])

 ## Why SSI matters to the average citizen
 - Avoid a million accounts to log into